docker-archive/classicswarm/docs/install-w-machine.md

         .
         .

 5. Use the `docker ps` command to find out which node the container ran on.
+For example:

         $ docker ps  -a
         CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES